madef/docs-advanced-importer/docs/en/97_Going_Further/02_Writing_mode.md

-﻿For various reasons, you may wish to avoid modifying an existing product.
+For various reasons, you may wish to avoid modifying an existing product.
 In this case, you need to place the “mode” field into the entity’s root tag.
 This field may take the following values:
 - create: to only create
 - update: to only update
 - both: to create and modify